 TRS is governed by a six-member Board appointed for a five-year term by the Governor.
 Information on Board meetings, members, minutes, and policies can be found on the TRS Board section of the website.

 The TRS is a Defined Benefit Plan qualified under Internal Revenue Code (IRC) 401(a).
-Membership in TRS is compulsory for all K-12 public educators, except for persons teaching fewer than thirty days in each fiscal year.
+Membership in TRS is compulsory for all K-12 public educators, except for persons who have not worked in a TRS-reportable position for at least thirty days in a single fiscal year.

-An actuarial valuation of the retirement system is performed annually, as of July 1st of each year.
-The purpose of the valuation is to determine the financial position of the fund, the normal cost, and the unfunded actuarial accrued liability based upon present and prospective assets and liabilities of the system.
+An actuarial valuation of the retirement system is performed annually, with an effective date of July 1.
+The purpose of the annual valuation is to determine the financial position of the fund, the normal cost, and the unfunded actuarial accrued liability based upon present and prospective assets and liabilities of the system.